MicroEJ/docs/ApplicationDeveloperGuide/UI/Simulation/front-panel-tips.rst

 Keep the Front Panel always on top
 ----------------------------------

-To keep the front panel visible while developing the application, use multiple displays and/or use tools like Microsoft PowerToys'
+To keep the Front Panel visible while developing the application, use multiple displays and/or use tools like Microsoft PowerToys'
 `Always on Top <https://learn.microsoft.com/en-us/windows/powertoys/always-on-top>`_ utility.